-- The payment will be effective for the April A payroll, which begins Sunday, March 29, ends Saturday, April 11, and pays Thursday, April 23.
+- The payment will be effective for the April A payroll, which begins on Sunday, March 29, ends on Saturday, April 11 and pays on Thursday, April 23.

 - Each student employee will be paid $200 for the April A pay period.
-For those student workers who have logged hours during the April A pay period will receive this payment in addition to their logged hours during the same pay period.
+For those student workers who have logged hours during the April A pay period, they will receive this payment in addition to their logged hours during the same pay period.

 The pandemic has caused unprecedented and unexpected changes to our operating budgets.
 UWM is not unique in this regard.
 The majority of colleges and universities – both in Wisconsin and nationwide – are facing the same circumstances.
-For those reasons, we also will be ending all student hourly appointments in the coming weeks, with exceptions provided for units in which student employees are helping to provide ongoing services.
-Supervisors are or soon will be speaking with students whose appointments are ending.
+For those reasons, we will be ending all student hourly appointments in the coming weeks, with exceptions provided for those units in which student employees are helping to provide ongoing services.
+You have already heard or will hear from your supervisor on whether your appointment is ending.
 We view this as a relatively short-term circumstance while the virus is forcing most people to stay home.
 It is our sincere hope that when isolation requirements are lifted, and the UWM campus is again a lively place for instruction, research and community engagement, student employees will return to campus jobs.

-In addition, we continue to advocate to our federal elected officials for student assistance.
-We are grateful to the faculty, staff, alumni and others who have donated to the Student Emergency Fund and UWM Food Center and Pantry.
+In addition, we continue to advocate to our federal elected officials for student assistance, and are asking faculty, staff, alumni and other UWM supporters to donate to the Student Emergency Fund and UWM Food Center and Pantry.

 I realize this is a stressful time due to the rapid pace of change and significant amount of uncertainty.
-It is my sincere hope that the news of additional compensation will provide our student workers with some comfort and assistance.
+It is our sincere hope that the news of additional compensation provides some comfort and assistance.
 We are here to support you in your ongoing academic and personal success, especially as you gear up to resume courses next week.
 I wish you good health and will continue to share additional updates as developments occur.